JonConnorATI/Donuts/README.md

 # offBeatDonuts
 This is a Cucumber test framework that I've created to show potential employers my knowledge and help anyone interested in UI Automation testing.

 I chose this web site as it has some good features to practice on.
-Also, its a bit temperamental when switching between pages so the tests have to be robust and able to handle behaviour that may or may not happen.
-Its all good fun.
+Also, it is a bit temperamental when switching between pages so the tests have to be robust and able to handle behaviour that may or may not happen.
+All good fun.

 If you don't know anything about java and selenium, by all means have a look in this repository, clone it and have a play around.
-If you would like some learning resources, this free course on Udemy is where I started [Course Information](https://www.udemy.com/course/automateseleniumusingjava/).
+If you would like some learning resources, this free course on [Udemy](https://www.udemy.com/course/automateseleniumusingjava/) is where I started.

 If you'd like to know more about Cucumber and Gherkin please check this [web resource](https://jonconnorati.github.io/MyBDD_version1.github.io/) out that I created for my take on the subject.

 There's also a project I created with the same tests but using TestNG rather than Cucumber.
-[View](https://github.com/JonConnorATI/donutsPageObjectModel)
+[View it here in GitHub](https://github.com/JonConnorATI/donutsPageObjectModel)

 ## What is this repository for? ###